-Source: own compilation based on (Sports n.d.) and (Editors 2015)
+Source: own compilation based on Sports (n.d.) and Editors (2015)

 Table 3.1 shows that between studies 1 and 2 there were not a lot of differences in the breakdown of fans by team between previous research and the current research.
-The differences that appear between the percentages in the previous studies and the author’s study stem from the fact that in the previous studies the percentages of fans of each team were calculated by factoring in attendance, while in the author’s study the percentages were calculated from data collected in the survey with a specific question: “Which one is your favourite team”?.
+The differences that appear between the percentages in the previous studies and the author’s study stem from the fact that in the previous studies the percentages of fans of each team were calculated by factoring in attendance, while in the author’s study the percentages were calculated from data collected in the survey with a specific question: ‘Which one is your favourite team?’.

-Last thing that is needed to be known was the population that was represented by the sampling of the research, and the distribution of fans between the five teams that are part of this study, in previous studies and in the present thesis.
-The comparison between those two was made.
+The last thing that needed to be known was the population that was represented by the sampling of the research, and the distribution of fans across the five teams that are part of this study in previous studies and in the present thesis.
+The comparison between those two distributions was made.
 Next, the demographic profiles of the research sample are presented and compared to the population.
 In the sample of this research the participants answered a series of questions in the questionnaire regarding demographic and general information.
-From this data one can see that 93.8% of the participants are male and 6.2% female.
-The age of the fans in this study were divided into three groups 11-24, 25-40 and 40 or older.
-The results showed that 51.3% are between the age of 11 and 24, 42.6% between 25 and 40, and 6.1% of the people that participated in the survey are in the age of 40 or older.
-Regarding the education level if divided in two, people with high school education or lower were the 36.9% of the participants while 63.1% had an education higher than high school.
-Last the socioeconomic status of the participants was 8.9% below average, 57.1% average and 34.1% above average.
+From this data one can see that 93.8% of the participants were male and 6.2% female.
+The ages of the fans in this study were divided into three groups: 11–24, 25–40 and 40 or older.
+The results showed that 51.3% were between the age of 11 and 24, 42.6% between 25 and 40, and 6.1% of the people that participated in the survey were aged 40 or older.
+Regarding the education level, if divided into two categories, people with high school education or lower comprised 36.9% of the participants, while 63.1% had an education higher than high school.
+Last, the socioeconomic status of the participants was 8.9% below average, 57.1% average and 34.1% above average.

 Table 3.2.
-Comparison of demographic profile of the fans in previous and current study.
+Comparison of the demographic profile of the fans in the previous and current study.